 If you need more reason to jump in, swimming has been linked to helping to relieve stress, halving the risk of death, and helping to lower blood sugar.

-If that’s not enough, getting your steps in can also help to boost your overall health.
-In fact, various research has found that walking can help to improve your heart health, boost your immunity, alleviate joint pain and even increase your life span.
+If that’s not enough, getting your steps in can also help boost your overall health.
+In fact, various studies have found that walking can help improve your heart health, boost your immunity, alleviate joint pain and even increase your life span.

 Chase, Na, Sui, X & Blair, S. (2008).
 Swimming and All-Cause Mortality Risk Compared With Running, Walking, and Sedentary Habits in Men.
 International Journal of Aquatic Research and Education.
 2. 213-223. https://DOI:10.25035/ijare.02.03.03